-#4 Freezing – Also called cryotherapy, this procedure works by applying liquid nitrogen or another freezing agent to the spots to destroy the extra pigment.
+#4 Freezing – Also called cryotherapy, this way to treat sun spots works by applying liquid nitrogen or another freezing agent to the spots to destroy the extra pigment.
 As the area heals, the skin appears lighter.
 Freezing is typically used on a single spot or a small grouping of spots.
 The treatment can temporarily irritate the skin and, in rare instances, may result in permanent scarring or discoloration.

 #5 Dermabrasion – The most aggressive of treatment, this procedure requires local anesthetic and consists of abrading or ‘sanding’ down the upper layers of the skin.
 After treatment, the skin is very red and irritated, and it will takes several months for the skin to re-grow and heal.

-#6 Home Remedies – There are several home remedies that have been shown to fade sun spots.
+#6 Home Remedies – There are several home remedies that have been shown to fade and treat sun spots.
 Like all treatments, these may take some time to produce results, but they are proven remedies, and they cost just pennies to do.
 Here are two:

 NOTE: Lemon juice increases the skin’s sensitivity to sunlight – so if you plan to go outdoors, wait for the juice to dry first and protect the skin from direct exposure to sun.

 - Apple cider vinegar is an excellent home treatment for fading sun spots.
 Apply directly to the skin alone, or mix with the juice of an onion and apply to the skin.
 To get the onion juice, finely chop or blend and use a strainer or cheese cloth to squeeze and extract the juice.
 Mix equal parts of vinegar and onion juice and dab on spots with a cotton pad.
 Leave mixture on the skin for at least 30 minutes.
 Repeat once a day for approximately 6 weeks for gradual improvement.